HazyResearch/lolcats/README.md

 This readme describes how we linearize the full Llama 3.1 model family -- 8B, 70B and 405B -- for the first time!

-## Overview: Linearizing the Llama 3.1 family.
+## Linearizing the Llama 3.1 family

 This section provides sample scripts with commands to train your own models.
 As a brief overview, the commands have a (1) *distill-stage config* and (2) *finetune-stage config* to specify the optimizer scheduler and data for the attention transfer and LoRA fine-tune stages respectively.
 The commands also have a (3) model config to specify the architecture.
 In each config and script that you use, be sure to check for any paths that need to be updated with respect to your setup.

-### Setup
+### Downloading data and models

 Please see the main branch README for environment setup instructions.
-Additionally:

 *Data*: We explored two main datasets -- [Alpaca](https://huggingface.co/datasets/yahma/alpaca-cleaned) and [RedPajama](https://github.com/FlagOpen/FlagEmbedding/tree/master/Long_LLM/longllm_qlora#data) -- in our paper and provide sample scripts for training with these in this repo.
 Both datasets are relatively small so we don't need to worry too much about space.
 Alpaca data will automatically download from HuggingFace.
 Follow these instructions to download the RedPajama data: [Long LLM Repo](https://github.com/FlagOpen/FlagEmbedding/tree/master/Long_LLM/longllm_qlora#data), also provided below:
 ```